yastn/yastn/docs/source/mps/i-o.rst

 ===================================

 MPS/MPO can save as Python :code:`dict` or HDF5 file.
-The MPS/MPO previously serialized by :meth:`yast.tn.mps.MpsMpo.save_to_dict` or :meth:`yast.tn.mps.MpsMpo.save_to_hdf5` can be again deserialized into MPS/MPO.
+The MPS/MPO previously serialized by :meth:`yastn.tn.mps.MpsMpo.save_to_dict` or :meth:`yastn.tn.mps.MpsMpo.save_to_hdf5` can be again deserialized into MPS/MPO.

 Examples of exporting and loading MPS/MPO can be found in :ref:`examples/mps/mps:save and load mps/mpo`.